GfSE/SpecIF/tutorials/11_Excel-Specification.md

 Unfortunately SpecIF vocabulary terms cannot be used with domain name, because a DOS/Windows and Linux filename may not contain a colon (':').
 Instead, use the vocabulary term without domain name in this case.

 ### Properties
-Attributes use the term 'properties'
+Attributes use the term 'properties'.
-A **property** carries information 'payload' and may be applied to resources or statements.
+A *property* carries information 'payload' and may be applied to resources and statements.
 The SpecIF terms listed in this chapter are used as property name/title, whereas the information is provided as 'value'.
 Usually a combination of complimentary properties is used per resource or statement class.

 ###  Statements
 Relationships use the term 'statements'
-A **statement** represents a logic affinity or association between two resources, i.e. system specification artefacts.
-The terms listed in the dictionary may be used as predicates to distinguish different classes (types) of statements.
+A *statement* represents a logic assertion or association between two resources, i.e. system specification artefacts.
+The terms listed in the vocabulary may be used as predicates to distinguish classes (types) of statements.
 Each statement class may define an individual set of properties for carrying the information 'payload'.

 ## Mapping
-The visual mapping can currently be found in the [config.ts](https://github.com/GfSE/SpecIF-Viewer/blob/master/src/config/config.ts) file of the SpecIF-Viewer
+The visual mapping can currently be found (and modified) in the [config.ts](https://github.com/GfSE/SpecIF-Viewer/blob/master/src/config/config.ts) file of the SpecIF-Viewer.

 ### Keywords (for visibilty and arrangement)
 ####  idProperties
 >All property titles which denote a property as identifier in another context.
 Is necessary in certain use-cases such as updating content via Excel-sheet.
 The value of the first element found in idProperties will be used to form the internal id.

 * dcterms:identifier
 * DC.identifier
 * ReqIF.ForeignID